CamelPoem32/MPC_nuclear_plant/README.md

 P, & T_f, & C, & E, & \rho
 \end{bmatrix}^T $$

-as temperature of collant became constant
+as temperature of collant became constant.

+Controll input is change of reactivity.
+In real life it is controlled by moovig the rods inside the reactor - in this case. it is bounded.
+Other constraints are crutial in terms of safety (Plant accident is truly disaster)

  ## MPC